faiyazalam/WordPress-plugin-user-login-history/readme.txt

 </ul>

 Contribute to All My Free Projects at GitHub:
 You can contribute to this plugin as well as other projects just by requesting for new features, bug reports, or even pull requests!
-Also you can request for any custom plugin or application for the platforms like WordPress, Cakephp and Magento. https://github.com/faiyazalam/user-login-history

-My Under Development Projects on Cakephp Framework
-1. Employee Time Sheet Management  System
-2. E-Commerce Solution:  Tracking and managing orders/customers from different channels like Flipkart, Amazon, Snapdeal, eBay etc.
+https://github.com/faiyazalam/user-login-history

 == Installation ==